 EDITOR’S NOTE: This article is based on the experiences of a well-known retailer who implemented a facial-recognition security camera system.
 Because of the potential value of this technology to the retail industry as well as the critical issues surrounding its deployment, the executive who leads this initiative approached the magazine to offer his insights on the condition of anonymity.
 Therefore, the names of the individual and the company have been changed.

 “We’re seeing shoplifters—known shoplifters—come up to us and ask permission to buy something.”
 Is this some kind of loss prevention Twilight Zone, or the delusions of a loss prevention associate who has spent too many hours watching surveillance video?
 No, this is everyday life in stores at a leading retailer who has recently deployed a facial-recognition system.
-And it’s just one of the changes that have led the company’s head of LP to call facial recognition a game-changing loss prevention technology.
+And it’s just one of the changes that led the company’s head of LP to call facial recognition security cameras a game-changing loss prevention technology.

-“We now know within seconds of a person walking in the store if they’ve previously been caught stealing from us,” says Tom Smith, vice president of loss prevention for Store-Mart.
+“We now know within seconds of a person walking in the store if they’ve previously been caught stealing from us,” said Tom Smith, vice president of loss prevention for “Store-Mart.”
 “We now know which hours of the day see the most shoplifter activity.
 We now know that 26 percent of the people we detain, we see again in the brand within one month, on average 13 days later.
 We never had a way of knowing things like this before.
 This is stuff that LP associates will salivate over.
 It’s going to be a game changer.”

 Suppose Johnny Johnson is caught shoplifting at a Store-Mart branch.
 He’s detained, photographed, and given a barring notice.
 Johnson’s photo is entered into Store-Mart’s database of known shoplifters, becoming an “enrollee” in the system.